blahgeek/neovim-colorcoder/readme.md

 * Fast and asynchronous
 * Ignore keywords based on syntax file

-**This plugin runs on NeoVim only, requires Python and TrueColor support**
+**This plugin runs on NeoVim only, requires Python3 and TrueColor support**

 ![](./images/screenshot.png)